 For regulators or Congress to stand firm in this game of chicken here in America, however, they need something they don’t have, and insurers and pharma companies do: staying power (market & economics savvy would also help, in a distant second kind of way).
-The upshot is clear: insurance companies leverage concentrated decision-making, communications, lobbying, and a game plan that is proactively, expertly focused on their incentives.
+The upshot is clear: insurance companies leverage concentrated decision-making, communications, lobbying, and a game plan that is proactively, and expertly focused on their incentives.
 Consumers and the regulators or elected representatives supposed to represent them … have no such things (in America).
-In the systems we have set up, insurers pursue exactly the incentives we have created, and do an amazing job of it.
+In the systems we have set up, insurers pursue exactly the incentives we have created and do an amazing job of it.
 The paralyzing political division that prevents changing those incentives appears to be well on its way to a self-reinforcing market mechanism.
 Expect insurance companies to keep winning.
 And don’t blame the players, blame the game.

-Insurers suffering?
+Are insurers suffering?
 Don’t believe rhetoric, believe the market

 This 10-year chart (as of early March) tells the story of how much the “smart money” believes auto insurers like Progressive (or health insurers like United Health) are really “hurting” or expected to hurt in the future from rising costs.